Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish school behaviour analysis

 \section{Fish school behaviour analysis}

 Fish behaviour, a direct result of the living environment and growth state, includes both normal (i.e. feeding behaviour, swimming behaviour, reproduction behaviour, gathering behaviour) and abnormal behaviours (i.e. disease behaviour, hypoxia behaviour, cannibalism behaviour) \cite{fotedar2016water, marques2018structure, ashley2007fish}.
 Poor water quality and management in aquaculture can cause fish stress behaviour \cite{li2021recent}, leading to immune suppression, slow growth, and reduced productivity and welfare \cite{ kawamura2015fish}.
 Traditional fish behaviour analysis, relying on human observers, is often unreliable, time-consuming, and labour-intensive \cite{an2021survey, duarte2009measurement}.
 Accurate estimation of fish behaviour is crucial for optimizing resource use, controlling water quality, and improving fish welfare and economic benefits \cite{liu2022nonintrusive}.
-The following sections will explore the latest advancements in fish behaviour analysis, focusing on computer vision-based methods for assessing fish school behaviour and feeding behaviour, providing insights into the current state of the art and potential future directions for research and application in this field.
+The following subsections will explore the latest advancements in fish behaviour analysis, providing insights into the current state of the art and potential future directions for research and application in this field.